 Can I leave my dough to rise for a shorter period of time?

-There are recipes that allow the dough to rise in a short amount of time however, this recipe will not work unless you leave your dough to rise for a minimum of 8 hours.
+There are recipes that allow the dough to rise in a short amount of time however, this recipe will not work unless you leave your dough to rise for a minimum of 8 hours for the first rise in the fridge and a minimum of 2 hours in a warm place for the second rise.
 I always recommend leaving it for as long as possible to get the best result.

 What size baking tin do you use?